lpassig/coding-blog-boilerplate/posts/german-angst-or-conservative-innovation.md

 ![Time Magazin Titel Cover](/img/time_german_angst.jpg)
 Title: *West Germany: Moment of Angst*

-Now the term is widely spread across industries and can be used as a synonym for something that is *“typically German”*.
-Meaning, being first and foremost: cautious, scared and critical of anything *“new”*.
+Now the term is widely spread across industries and has been  used as a synonym for something that is *“typically German”*.
+Meaning, the behavoir of being:

+<center><blockquote>Cautious, scared and critical of torwards anything “new”</center></blockquote>

+## Conservative Innovation

-While German Angst is more related to sociology issues, the current trend of German innovation can be better described as **conservative innovation**.
+German Angst as a term is more related to sociology issues.
+Since this is not the major topic of this article, the current trend of German innovation can be better described as **conservative innovation**.

 This term was only recently characterized by (amongst others) **Sebastian Pfotenhauer**<sup id="a3">[3](#f3)</sup> Professor at the Technical University Munich (TUM) School of Management and Munich Center for Technology in Society (MCTS).